So much of security sector governance focuses on those already in leadership positions, typically people in their 40s or above.

 Congratulations to all participants in DCAF’s 2022 Young Faces!

 Stay tuned for more on this initiative.
-Two policy papers will be available in the coming months on the DCAF website, and applications for 2023 will open later this year.
+Three policy papers will be available in the coming months on the DCAF website, and applications for 2023 will open later this year.

 EDIT 23.11.2022: The policy papers are now available

 Disclaimer: The views expressed are those of the authors alone and do not necessarily reflect DCAF positions.